 - Morten Lauridsen – O Magnum Mysterium

-- Financial aid and scholarship assistance are always available to students who demonstrate need.
+- Financial aid and scholarship assistance are always available, and it is easier than ever to ask for what you need.
 Families should not be discouraged from applying to TRYPO due to financial limitations.
 Visit our Tuition Assistance page for more information about scholarships.

 - Family Discounts: TRYPO offers a family discount for households with a child or children registered in more than one Sept-May TRYPO program.
 The first enrolled program will be charged at full price, but all subsequent programs qualify for $50 off per semester ($100/year).